-Q: Is it socially acceptable for youthful looking girls to date older men?
+Question: Is it socially acceptable for young looking girls to date older men?

 Other people tell me I look very young (most think 14yo or thereabout) but I’m 22 and I think men in their 20’s are immature.
 Will dating older men look wrong and will I be judged harshly and/or shunned?

-A: There’s a chance you might be but you’ll just have to shrug it off, or make sure that you are dressing appropriately for a woman of your age if it really bothers you.
+Answer: There’s a chance you might be but you’ll just have to shrug it off or make sure that you are dressing appropriately for a woman of your age if it really bothers you.

-Also, people sometimes like to flatter so it may be that you don’t actually look too much like a 14 year old.
+People sometimes like to flatter so it may be that you don’t actually look too much like a 14-year-old.
 That would be pretty unusual for someone who’s 22.

-Rather than be so fixated on age, why don’t you look for a man who respects and loves you for who you are and with whom you have a great connection – rather than one who ticks a box on the age scale?
+Rather fixate so much on age, why don’t you look for a man who respects and loves you for who you are and with whom you have a great connection – rather than one who ticks a box on the age scale?

 Q: My boyfriend and I are on a break due to his exams.
 He doesn’t want to talk to me; even on his birthday, he didn’t reply to me.
 What should I do?